Dick Howell: 1924 Paris Olympics

+Northwestern University

-After high school, he enrolled in Northwestern University in Evanston, Illinois, where he swam for the Northwestern Wildcats swimming and diving team in National Collegiate Athletic Association (NCAA) and Big Ten Conference competition from 1922 to 1926.
-Competing as a Wildcat, he won three NCAA national collegiate titles including the 400- and 1500-meter freestyle events in 1924 and the 220-yard freestyle in 1925.
+After high school, he enrolled at Northwestern University in Evanston, Illinois, where he swam for the Northwestern Wildcats swimming and diving team in National Collegiate Athletic Association (NCAA) and Big Ten Conference competition from 1922 to 1926.
+Competing as a Wildcat, he won three NCAA national collegiate titles including the 400- and 1500-meter freestyle events in 1924 and the 220-yard freestyle in 1925, setting a few conference records.
 He also captured four Big Ten titles, and set ten Big Ten freestyle records.
 Remembered as one of Northwestern's all-time greatest swimmers, Howell was also a member of three intercollegiate championship water polo teams and wrestled while at Northwestern.
+He was a member of the Northwestern teams that won the NCAA Championships and Big 10 conference in 1924 and 1925.
 In his final year as a Northwestern undergraduate, Howell married fellow student Elizabeth Fletcher.

-Howell died in Arlington Heights, Illinois in 1967.
+He married Elizabeth Ann Fletcher on February 9, 1926 in the Chicago area, and the couple had two sons and a daughter.
+Fletcher was a Northwestern student when they met.
+Howell, after a suspension from Northwestern for marrying a Coed without parental sanction, did not return to Northwestern in 1926.

+At the AAU Sr. Indoor Championships on February 16, 1927 in Chicago, he broke what was considered the world plunging record for 60-foot pools by covering a 57-yard distance in 14.4 seconds.

+A resident of Wilmette, Howell died in nearby Arlington Heights, Illinois on July 20, 1967.
+Services were held in Wilmette's St. Augustine Episcopal Church on July 22.
+He was survived by his wife the former Elizabeth Ann Fletcher, two sons, a daughter, and grandchildren.